olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/aws-lambda-tg.md

 Go to the list of Lambda functions and select our function.
 In Configuration - Execution role - Choose Edit.
 In the dropdown of existing roles choose the previously created role.

+Actually, let's give it all access there is, so that Lambda functions can also write to S3.

 ### Reading from S3

 #### Python